 The last day of trading for expiring VIX options is the end of regular trading on the day before (typically Tuesday).
 Expiring VIX futures on the other hand trade in extended hours trading until 7:00 AM ET on the day of expiration (typically Wednesday).

 See this post for thirteen things you should know about trading VIX options.

-You can also get a good estimate for the volatility futures prices by looking at the $10 VIX call for the the corresponding month.
-For a given month if you split the bid/ask price of this deep in the money option, and add 10 you are pretty close to what the VIX futures for that month are trading at.
+You can also get a good estimate for the volatility futures prices by looking at the $10 VIX call for the the corresponding option series.
+For a given set of options if you split the bid/ask price of this deep in the money option, and add 10 you are pretty close to what the VIX futures for that expiration are trading at.
 For example, if the $10 call is at 8.50 bid, 8.90 ask, then split the difference to get 8.70, and add 10 to get 18.70.
-This is the approximate VIX futures price for that month.
-Volatility ETN products (e.g, VXX, VXZ, CVOL, XIV, ZIV, UVXY, SVXY) are based on various uses / mixtures of these futures.
+This is the approximate VIX futures price that underly those options.
+Volatility ETN products (e.g, VXX, VXZ, XIV, ZIV, UVXY, SVXY, TVIX) are based on various uses / mixtures of the monthly futures.
 See Volatility Tickers for a full list.

 The exercise / settlement values on the expiration date are not the opening values of the VIX / RVX index, but rather their special opening quote values.
-These quotes have their own symbol and are printed a few minutes after opening.
-The VIX settlement value is VRO (Yahoo ^VRO, Schwab $VRO), and RSL for the Russell Volatility index.
+These quotes have their own symbol and are printed sometime after opening—usually a few minutes after, but it can take an hour or two to achieve a settlement.
+The VIX settlement value ticker is VRO (Yahoo ^VRO, Schwab $VRO), and RSL for the Russell Volatility index.

 Source: OCC and CBOE option expiration calendars

 For a spreadsheet calculator for all historical expiration days see this CBOE tool.

 - Near Real Time Graphical VIX Term Structure

 - Volatility Related Indexes and Tickers